sanskarsoni88/Auto-categorization-pipeline/README.md

 python3 src/start.py your_product_file.csv

 ## Looking Ahead
 Currently, my focus is on deploying all 16 models onto AWS via RestAPI, optimizing for scalability and ease of use.
 For confidentiality reasons, only a fraction of the models are showcased here.
-This serves as a testament to the robustness of the auto-categorization pipeline.
+This serves as a demonstration of the auto-categorization pipeline.